andrewsunglaekim/wdi_dc5_instructors/w04/lesson_plans/d01a_intro_to_the_internet/lesson_plan.md

 ## Communication Protocols

+### Write-Pair-Share - Protocols

+2 minutes writing - what is a protocol and why do we have them?
+2 minutes discussion
+2 minutes sharing out

 Communicating systems use well-defined formats for exchanging messages.
 Each message has an exact meaning intended to provoke a particular response of the receiver.